Would you and your partner like to improve your relationship?

 ♥ Receive information and on-line resources and referral options to assist you in finding help for your relationship issues.

-You will also be asked to complete SURVEYS at the start of the study and then:
+Everyone will also be asked to complete SURVEYS:

 About 2 months after starting the study